 Go outside!
-But plan your activities early
+But plan your outdoor activities early

 Keep learning English